Crating and Packaging Military Assets: A Basic Guide

 MIL-STD-130

-This is known as “Identification Marking of U.S. Military Property,” and provides guidelines for the distinctive identification of military assets, including equipment, parts, and supplies.
+This is known as “Identification Marking of U.S. Military Property,” and provides guidelines for uniquely identifying military assets, including equipment, parts, and supplies.

 ASTM D3951